-If you are a victim of Sexual Violence while participating in the Jerusalem Center program, seek medical attention immediately.
+If you are a victim of Sexual Assault, seek medical attention immediately.
 Contact Elaine Huntsman at ext.
 2525 to report the assault and for information about receiving a sexual assault examination.
 The exam provides care to minimize the risk of sexually transmitted diseases and preserves evidence that will be important if you decide to pursue criminal charges or wish to obtain a protective order against the person who assaulted you.